 Only eight miles, or a 20 minute drive, from the centre of Scotland’s capital city Edinburgh and 10 minutes from Edinburgh International Airport, this 19th Century baronial mansion house has undergone lavish restoration under the careful watch of owner Andrew Marshall.
 Carlowrie is a remarkable retreat that blends rich heritage with modern elegance and luxurious comfort.
 A haven where guests have the space and tranquility to relax and escape.

-At Carlowrie we pride ourselves on designing and delivering an exceptional and bespoke service for every client.
-We work with each individual client to find out their needs and then tailor their event or stay accordingly.
+At Carlowrie we pride ourselves on designing and delivering an exceptional and bespoke experience for every guest.

-We have 32 acres of grounds, including our historic walled garden and woodland walk so there is plenty of space to relax and enjoy the peaceful surroundings.
-We can also cater for team building activities whether it is through our Academy on the grounds run by RESTART or any adventure activities.
+We have 32 acres of grounds, including our historic walled garden with tennis court, and a woodland walk so there is plenty of space to relax and enjoy the peaceful surroundings.
+We also hold outdoor events from mini highland games to team building activities.

 History of the Castle:

 In the mid-19th century, the Hutchison family, who were wine merchants, commissioned David Rhind to design the Castle.
 Rhind was also responsible for Stewarts Melville College and what is now the Dome on Edinburgh’s George Street.

 The Castle became home to Thomas Hutchison and his wife Jean Wylie and their 5 children in 1852.
 Their daughter, Isabelle Wylie Hutchison became a pioneering Artic traveler and author, searching for rare plants.
 Many of the plants she collected are still in the grounds today and can also be seen at Kew Gardens in London.